+Wondering where the best places to stay in Montreal are?
 Choosing where to stay in Montreal can be time-consuming because there are so many unique neighborhoods around the city.
 This guide will help you understand the layout and personality of Montreal.

 Whether you’re visiting for the first time or a repeat visitor, this guide will help you choose where to base yourself depending on what you want to see and experience.

-Best Places to Stay in Montreal Contents
+Best Areas to Stay in Montreal

 - Old Montreal – The most historic (and touristic) part of Montreal.
 This is where most of the sightseeing in the city is located.